Alberto-Arias-x64/kohya-server/readme.md

 ```

 ### Notes
-* If the instalation was stuked on `Processing triggers for libc-bin (2.39-0ubuntu8.4)` pleace stop the execution of this sctipt whit this command `Ctrl + C` and run it again.
+* If the instalation was stuck on `Processing triggers for libc-bin (2.39-0ubuntu8.4)` pleace stop the execution of this sctipt whit this command `Ctrl + C` and run it again.

 ### 3. Await the restart of the server and reconnect
 Once the script has finished running, the pod must be restarted through the runpod interface to apply the changes to the controllers.